logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/automated-web-testing-with-non-webdriver/preparing-web-browsers/preparing-google-chrome-for-web-testing/configuring-google-chrome/_index.md

     -   --force-renderer-accessibility: Enable the debugging renderer accessibility feature.
 This flag is required to support testing in a multi-window session, in which more than one Google Chrome instance is open concurrently.
 4. Click **OK**.

-    **Note:** Depending on which version of Google Chrome is in use, the following warning may pop up each time the browser is launched:
+{{<note>}} Depending on which version of Google Chrome is in use, the following warning may pop up each time the browser is launched:

     ![](/images/TA_Automation/Images/Chrome_disable_web_security_msg.png)